Aktuelle Forschungsprojekte

 Disease control

 Controlling the disease is a major research focus worldwide.
 To this end, we have begun to study the interaction between host plants, Plasmodiophora brassicae and other beneficial organisms (endophytes).
-Here we focus on the fungus Acremonium alternatum and the molecular causes for its effect on disease progression.
+Here we focus on the fungus Acremonium alternatum and the molecular causes for its effect on disease progression of model and crop plants.

 Journal titles on the topic